reallinkD/TF2Changes/General.md

 # General
-## (this document is somewhat corrected of spelling errors made by AuxiliusN)
+## (this document is somewhat corrected of spelling errors made by AuxiliusM)

 ## Major Improvements
 - Remove random crits